 In November 2004, TAL entered into an employment agreement with Mr. Sondey in order to retain Mr. Sondey's services as TAL's Chief Executive Officer.
 The employment agreement was assumed by the Company in connection with the closing of the merger of TCIL and TAL in July 2016.
 The employment agreement currently provides for automatically renewing successive one-year terms subject to at least 90 days' advance notice by either party of a decision not to renew the employment agreement.
 Mr. Sondey's base salary for 2020 was \$950,000 and under the terms of the employment agreement, is increased annually to reflect his performance and increases in the consumer price index.
 Mr. Sondey is also entitled to certain perquisites, as well as other benefits that are provided to other employees, which include health and disability insurance and paid vacations.
-Mr. Sondey is entitled to severance pay if his employment for good reason (as defined in the employment agreement) or if he dies or becomes disabled.
-Upon a termination without cause or for good reason, Mr. Sondey is entitled to severance pay equal to his base salary and incentive compensation for one year plus a pro-rated portion of the bonus (based on the period from the beginning of the year through the date of termination) that he would have been entitled to receive had his employment not terminated.
+Mr. Sondey is entitled to severance pay if his employment is terminated by us without cause (as defined in the employment agreement), if he terminates his employment for good reason (as defined in the employment agreement) or if he dies or becomes disabled.
+Upon a termination without cause or for good reason, Mr. Sondey is entitled to severance pay equal to his base salary and incentive compensation for 18 months.
+Upon a termination due to death or disability, Mr. Sondey is entitled to severance pay equal to his base salary and incentive compensation for one year plus a pro-rated portion of the bonus (based on the period from the beginning of the year through the date of termination) that he would have been entitled to receive had his employment not terminated.
 Upon termination of Mr. Sondey's employment for any reason or no reason, subject to our election to continue to pay to Mr. Sondey his base salary for a one-year period following such termination, unless such termination is for cause, Mr. Sondey will be restricted from competing with us for a period of one year following such termination.